5 stars

 3 – Renewable Power

 Over the preceding five years, renewable energy producers have witnessed slight growth.
 The sector has faced instability due to oscillating energy prices.
-However, technological advancements have lessened depreciation and labor expenses, alleviating some financial burdens on profits.
+However, technological advancements have lessened depreciation and labour expenses, alleviating some financial burdens on profits.
 Yet, the benefits of these reduced operational costs have been counterbalanced by significant purchasing and research and development expenditures, maintaining a consistent profit margin.

 • Profit of the sector in 2024: $6.4B